 I wrote this article a little while back as a bit of background information for a now complete (and as we are dealing with software, most likely out of date) project.
 However I will be starting a new ‘ai experiments tutorial series’ soon(ish) that will be using neural networks and once started, it would be nice to have access to this information, which may not necessarily fit with the tutorial write up as it may be a bit too sciencey (totally not a word but you know what I mean).
-Once the new tutorial series has started I’ll put the link here.

 The basic cell in a biological brain is called a neuron (a type of nerve cell).
 There are around 100 billion in a typical human brain.
 These neurons are connected to form a biological neural network, with each network having on average 10,000 connections.